klarsen1/NBA_RANKINGS/Playoffs/playoffs_2017.md

 We should always be skeptical of statistical models, and sometimes we need to overrule the model because we know something that the model doesn't know.

 For example, despite what the model says, I think (and hope) we'll see another finals match-up against Cleveland -- I just don't see Boston getting past Cleveland, assuming they can even make it past Chicago.
 Moreover, I wouldn't bet on the Spurs beating the Rockets, despite the better record in the season.

+But the Golden State victory prediction seems like a sure bet, barring any significant injuries or suspensions.
+No need to doubt the model here.